 b) in the event of cancellation until six weeks prior to commencement you will owe the administrative costs with a maximum of € 50.
 In the event of 'computer-based examinations' this period will be two weeks prior to commencement;

 4. In the event of distance education, cancellation after the agreement has come into effect and after the cooling-off period will be possible, but you will still be obliged to pay the agreed price in full.
+Unless the reasonable fee for the work already performed is lower, in which case you will be charged this lower fee.
+Upon request, the amount of the fee will be substantiated by the entrepreneur.
+Subscription courses may be cancelled free of charge after the agreed subscription period in the case of automatic renewal, with due observance of a maximum notice period of one month.

 5. You have the right to terminate the agreement without stating reasons for fourteen days after the concluding of a distance agreement with regard to an educational service.
 If the entrepreneur has not provided all details required by law, including the details referred to in article 3 subclause 6, this period will be fourteen days after the later provision thereof up to a maximum of twelve months after the concluding of the agreement.